TonySac/Ender3NG-Build/software_install-CANBUS.md

 ## Connect via CAN

-The CAN network should be running.
+The CAN network should now be running.
 Assuming the network is `can0`, This can be verified with:

 ```console
 ip -s -d link show can0